rw0x0/PhD/README.md

 # PhD

-This repository contains a collection of links to papers and implementation frameworks I worked on during my time as a PhD student.
+This repository contains my PhD Thesis and a collection of links to papers and implementation frameworks I worked on during my time as a PhD student.
 Find more information about myself, my research, talks, and publications on my personal website [rwalch.at](https://rwalch.at/).

 ## Publications